 To that, you need lots of garlic and spices.
 This is where the true flavors of the chili develop.
 Everything is finished with beans, beef broth, and tomatoes.
 It's ready in about 45 minutes on the stove top and can also be made in the crockpot.

 Now once you have made this amazing turkey chili, you will want to use it for everything.
 Start traditional and serve it with all your favorite toppings - diced onions, cilantro, shredded cheese, and avocado.
 Then get creative with the leftovers.
+Love this style of soup?
+You'll want to try this Healthy Taco Soup as well.

 Make healthy chili dogs with lean turkey or vegetarian hot dogs, Serve it over whole wheat pasta for your own homemade chili macaroni.
 Scramble it with eggs, trust me, it's delicious.
 Stuff it into a baked sweet potato - magical.